Types of Exercise to Help Arthritis Pain

 Good Exercises for Arthritis Sufferers

-There are certain exercises that are better for people with arthritis pain than others, and in general, low-impact aerobic exercise and strength training are the best workouts to incorporate into your routine.
+There are certain exercises that are better for athletes and people with arthritis pain than others, and in general, low-impact aerobic exercise and strength training are the best workouts to incorporate into your routine.
 These are some of the many great exercises that have helped arthritis sufferers manage their pain and boost their overall health and well-being.

 Running and Jogging